<> Hestinalis nama Doubleday, 1845 <>

 the Circe ผีเสื้อนามา

-Photo taken at Chiang Dao Wildlife Sanctuary, Chiang Mai, Thailand.
+Photo taken at Chiang Dao Nature Sanctuary, Chiang Mai, Thailand.
 540m a.s.l.

-This species mimics the unpalatable danaid genus Parantica.
+Hestinalis nama mimics the unpalatable danaid genus Parantica.
 Unusually for a member of the Apaturinae subfamily, this species regularly visits flowers for nectar.
-Multivoltine with several broods per annum.
+It rests with folded wings in shaded areas on rocks or leaves and basks with wings half open.
+Is is very wary of close approach by humans.
+It is multivoltine with several broods per annum.
 Although this species is not uncommon there seems to be very little information about it and more research needs to be done.

 Synonyms and previously used names: Hestina nama, Diadema nama